section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

 ### HOW TO IMPLEMENT REGULAR EXPRESSIONS (REGEX) WITH JAVA

 The need to validate string inputs is a ubiquitous necessity that projects would require every developer to use at some point in their programming activities.
-Regular Expression, popularly referred to as regex, is a handy tool designed to validate string operations very effectively.
+A regular expression, popularly referred to as regex, is a handy tool designed to validate string operations effectively.

 The application of regex can be pretty daunting, especially to beginners.
 This is mainly due to the unusual or strange combinations of the characters applied in the expressions, making the syntax challenging to interpret.

-Hence, I’ll attempt to simplify this article as much as possible, thereby making it beginner-friendly.
-I’ll guide us (hopefully in an effective way) by interpreting patterns in Regular Expressions using Java.

 ### INTRODUCTION

-Regular Expressions can be regarded as strings used to describe search patterns that match the occurrences and combinations of characters in other strings.
+Regular Expressions are strings used to describe search patterns that match the occurrences and combinations of characters in other strings.

-In addition to searching a character or a combination of characters, regex is also used to:
+In addition to searching a character or a combination of characters, We can also use regex to:

 * extract strings,
 * delete substrings,